global-asp/asp-source/en/0315_sakimas-song.md

 Sakima knew that there was something wrong.

 ##
-“What is wrong, mother, father?”
+"What is wrong, mother, father?"
 Sakima asked.

 Sakima learned that the rich man's son was missing.

 The man was very sad and lonely.

 ##
-“I can sing for him.
-He might be happy again,” Sakima told his parents.
+"I can sing for him.
+He might be happy again," Sakima told his parents.

 But his parents dismissed him.

-“He is very rich.
+"He is very rich.
 You are only a blind boy.
-Do you think your song will help him?”
+Do you think your song will help him?"

 ##
 However, Sakima did not give up.

 His little sister supported him.

-She said, “Sakima's songs soothe me when I am hungry.
-They will soothe the rich man too.”
+She said, "Sakima's songs soothe me when I am hungry.
+They will soothe the rich man too."

 ##
 The following day, Sakima asked his little sister to lead him to the rich man's house.